 • Pursue the objects of the Foundation in collaboration with local residents, community organisations, industries, corporations, and governments

-Estuary Care Foundation is a not-for-profit organisation, registered with the Australian Charities and Not-for-profit Commission.
+Estuary Care Foundation was a not-for-profit organisation, registered with the Australian Charities and Not-for-profit Commission.

-It is governed by a Board (the members of the Foundation) with the power to establish advisory panels or project based Committees.
+It was governed by a Board (the members of the Foundation) with the power to establish advisory panels or project based Committees.

-Board members are elected annually by special resolution at an Annual General Meeting.
+Board members were elected annually by special resolution at an Annual General Meeting.

 • Secretary – Catherine McMahon (Founder and Hon.
 Executive Officer)